Same Street You are not alone.

 Care home staff

 You have safeguarding reporting duties under the Care Act 2014.
-If you become aware of a concern involving a resident who uses Same Street, report it to your safeguarding lead and email us at hello@samestreet.co.uk.
+If you become aware of a concern involving a resident who uses Same Street, report it to your safeguarding lead and email us at safeguarding@samestreet.co.uk.
+For urgent concerns, we aim to respond within 4 hours on working days.

 Family members and supporters